junglesta/junglestar/src/content/intro/its-a-jungle-out-there.md

 ---
 title: It's a Jungle out there.
 subtile: Can customers reach you?
-subsubtile: When I google your company name which infos can I get?
+subsubtile: When I Google or ask an LLM about your company what do I get?
 image:
   src: ./1.svg
   alt: "It's a Jungle out there."